rodrigoalvesvieira/old-blog/_posts/2012-05-01-controlling-access-to-js-objects.md

 {% endhighlight %}

 NOTE: if you're adding a new property to an object, you may - in our code - be relying upon that property.
 If the object is locked for extensions, you'd be badly surprised!
-The  <span class="small_code">Object.preventExtensions() method reveals whether a given object may be extended or not:
+The  <span class="small_code">Object.preventExtensions()</span> method reveals whether a given object may be extended or not:

 {% highlight javascript %}